Be a volunteer, make a difference

 At Surrey Fire and Rescue Service we are fortunate to have the support and commitment of volunteers.

 We work hard to serve our communities, with a focused drive on prevention and safety messaging.
 Our volunteers take on a wide range of important roles within SFRS to help stations and departments engage effectively with our residents.
-They help to deliver community safety initiatives, run events, distribute PPE, conduct welfare checks, and assist at exercises to name a few.
+They help to deliver community safety initiatives, run events, distribute personal protective equipment (PPE), conduct welfare checks, and assist at exercises to name a few.

 Fire Volunteers come from all backgrounds and walks of life, and offer their skills, time and knowledge to deliver a variety of important roles, and their dedication helps to provide invaluable support to the communities and our colleagues within Surrey.